ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/structure.rst

 The main processing functions (2D) implemented with Dask is shown in fourier_transform_2d_dask.py.

-In utils.py there are functions used for the plotting test.
+In utils.py there are functions used for the plotting test and validation functions.

 In src/fourier_transform, we define the data models and base functions that are essential for distributed FFT.